 - Factories, plants and warehouses - for people who work in or run factories, plants and warehouses

 - Shops and branches - for people who work in or run shops, branches, stores or similar environments

-- Other people's homes - for people working in, visiting or delivering to other people's homes
+- In other people's homes - for people working in, visiting or delivering to other people's homes

-- Restaurants offering takeaway or delivery - for people who work in or run restaurants offering takeaway or delivery services
+- Restaurants, pubs, bars and takeaway services - for people who work in or run restaurants, pubs, bars, cafes or takeaways

 - Vehicles - for people who work in or from vehicles, including couriers, mobile workers, lorry drivers, on-site transit and work vehicles, field forces and similar